J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 `script-src-elem` and `script-src-attr`

-are irrellivant because in the most practical and secure example, in Apache, you would have the default script-src to the website's server anyway.
+are irrellivant because in the most practical and secure example, in Apache, you would have the default script-src set to the website's server anyway.

+`style-src-elem` and `style-src-attr`

+are irrellivant because in the most practical and secure example, in Apache, you would have the default style-src set to the website's server anyway.

 # Depricated: